simon0302010/falling/README.md

 - **Left Arrow**: Move left
 - **Right Arrow**: Move right
 - **R**: Restart the game (Space if game is over)
+> You can also see the controls in the top left corner of the screen.

 ## License

 This project is licensed under the GNU General Public License Version 3.
 See the [LICENSE](LICENSE) file for details.

+## Credits

+Keyboard Icons made by [rhosgfx](https://rhosgfx.itch.io/).